Updated Dec, 2015

 Ezra 3:1 And when the seventh month was come, and the children of Israel were in the cities, the people gathered themselves together as one man to Jerusalem.

 The term “when the seventh month was come” indicates the New Moon beginning the month which is the Feast of Trumpets.
-Just before the Feast the altar was rebuilt and dedicated that the sacrifices could be made.
+Just before the Feast the altar was rebuilt and dedicated that the sacrifices could be made but the whole Temple was not yet completed.

 At that time they set up the alter and began the daily morning and evening sacrifice.